frogger21/LOWESS-in-R/README.md

 Here’s an example emphasizing why the output of the smoother near the ends can be misleading.
 The dashed line is the output of the LOWESS smoother estimated with only 4/5th of the entire time series sample.
 ![R Sunspots Monthly misleading ends](https://github.com/frogger21/LOWESS-in-R/blob/master/lowess5.png)

+7/24/2020 update
+I added a density parameter to estimate the LOWESS value of unobserved variables.
+For instance on the example given by NIST https://www.itl.nist.gov/div898/handbook/pmd/section1/dep/dep144.htm they show that the unobserved x=10 has the LOWESS value of f(x)=202.9876.
+It is calculated in the same straightforward way as the observed variables.
+We look for the n-window closest points to the point x=10 and then run through the distance, scaled distance, tricube weights and then use the WLS regression to find the LOWESS value of x=10.